snok/self-limiters/README.md

         client.get(...)
 ```

-A `MaxSleepExceededError` is raised after `max_sleep` seconds, if a value was specified.
-By default,
+A `MaxSleepExceededError` is raised after `max_sleep` seconds, if a max-sleep is specified.
-the value is zero, which means wait forever.

 ## Token bucket

-A token bucket is used like this:
+The `TokenBucket` context manager is used like this:

 ```python
 from self_limiters import TokenBucket